hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 certificate.cert-manager.io/cfe-selfsigned-tls created
 ```

-T﻿ype the following commands to check the generated certificate and the secret in the namespace *cfe-apps*:
+Check the generated certificate and the secret in the namespace *cfe-apps* by typing the following commands:

 ```shell
 $ k get certificate -n cfe-apps